lpjc/FAUX-Rejse-Selskab/README.md

-# Money-Stealing
+# FAUX-Rejse-Selskab
-MOCK This is a faux database for stolen money.
+MOCK This is a faux database for travels.
+Created for Computer Scinence portfolio at RUC 2019.